swyoon/swyoon.github.com/content/pages/cv.md

 ## Professional Services

+* Served as an area chair in NeurIPS 2025
 * Served as a reviewer in NeurIPS, ICML, ICLR, AISTATS, AISTATS, ACML
 * Volunteered as a website admin for the second Korea-Japan Machine Learning Workshop
 * Volunteered as a staff in PYCON KR 2015 and PYCON APAC 2017